ShirinG/ShirinG.github.io/_posts/2016-12-04-diy_your_own_blog.md

 ---
 layout: post
-title: "How to set up your own R blog with Github pages and Jekyll Boostrap"
+title: "How to set up your own R blog with Github pages and Jekyll Bootstrap"
 date: 2016-12-04
 categories: blogging
 tags: blogging github jekyll bootstrap